Tuesday, 14 August 2012

 3. Use a Calendar for Visual Reminders – Many children benefit from visuals.
 Mark important events leading up to the start of school on the calendar.
 Examples of activities to put on the calendar are the first day of school, shopping for school clothes, and buying school materials.
 Discuss how many days are left until each event and have children participate in planning by helping write shopping lists and decide where to shop.

-4. Return to a Schedule – Summer breaks often are not very structured.
-Start getting back into a routine so children are more prepared for the school year schedule.
+4. Return to a routine – Summer breaks often are not very structured.
+Start getting back into a routine so children are more prepared for the school year routine.
 Sleeping, eating, brushing teeth, bathing, and bedtime rituals are examples of activities typically scheduled at set times in a child’s routine.
-Work on a consistent schedule to help transition back to school.
+Work on a consistent timetable to help transition back to school.

-5. Use Art and Literature - Have children draw, make collages, or paint things they remember about the previous school year.
-Have them write about or discuss what things they like about school and what they are looking forward to in the new school year.
+5. Use Art and Literature - Get children to draw, make collages, or paint things they remember about the previous school year.
+Encourage them to write about or discuss what things they like about school and what they are looking forward to in the new school year.
 Use these memories as visuals to discuss returning to school.

-6. Play with Friends from School – Some children regularly see classmates over the summer while others only see school friends during the school year.
-Schedule play dates or host a classroom party to help children become re-acquainted with each other.
+6. Play with Friends from School – Some children regularly see school friends over the summer while others only see school friends during the school year.
+Organise play dates or have a classroom party to help children become re-acquainted with each other.